shwan1023/SA-GM-LSTM/README.md

 # SA-GM-LSTM
-An algorithm which performs a time series forecasting.Creating this project in order to save the code and finish my paper.
+An algorithm which performs a time series forecasting.

+Creating this project in order to save the code and finish my paper.

+The project is mainly used by myself.